mpks/dynamic/README.md

-# dynamic package
+# Package Dynamic

-A package for correcting dynamical ED diffraction.
+A package for correcting dynamical ED diffraction effects.